 This story was submitted to Love What Matters by Heather R. Cunic from New Hampshire.
-You can follow her journey on Instagram and TikTok.
+You can follow her journey on Instagram.
 Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories.

 Read more powerful stories from abuse survivors:

 ‘Your dad thought he could hit me, but you will NEVER hit me.
 I’ll kill you first.’
 She was a 400-pound woman.
 I was a 9-year-old child.’: Woman survives child abuse and PTSD, repairs relationship with abusers, ‘I was born a SURVIVOR’